Using Credit Cards Responsibly During a Crisis

 Reducing the cost of existing debt

 Moving a balance you owe from a high-interest rate credit card to a credit card that offers a lower APR is often a good financial move that can lead to beneficial results.
-A credit union can offer 0% APR on balance transfers, allowing you to pay down debt without interest charges for a set period of time.
-Make sure you have good credit, and find an offer where you don’t have a balance transfer fee or annual fee.
+A credit union can offer promotional introductory APRs on Balance Transfers, allowing you to pay down debt with lower interest charges for a set period of time.